DASA-Design/PyDASA/README.md

    1. test_basics.py: tests for the Validation class. ✅
    2. test_fundamental.py: tests for the Dimension class ✅
    3. test_measurements.py: tests for the Unit class.
-NOT NOW!!! ❌
+NOT YET! 📋
    4. test_parameters.py: tests for the Variable class. ✅

    ---